-Are you looking for a simple, effective environmental action for this Season of Creation?
+Are you looking for a simple, effective environmental action?
 Make the switch to renewables!
 Choose a power company that is supporting a stronger framework to shift electricity generation away from fossil fuels.

 The Uniting Church in Australia has a longstanding commitment to the environment, both to ensure that the poor and future generations have enough resources to meet their needs, and because God’s creation is good, in and of itself.
 The church believes that God calls humanity into a relationship of mutuality and interdependence with the creation.
 God’s will for the earth is renewal and reconciliation, not destruction by human beings.